pmoris/miles-subgraph-miner/README.md

 The test answers the question: **are the instances of the subgraph pattern $S$ over-represented in the selected vertices of interest _or_ are the selected vertices enriched with subgraph instances?**

 > **DISCLAIMER**: technically this is also equivalent to the following question: are the selected vertices of interest over-represented in the discovered source vertex instances of the subgraph pattern $S$?
 This way of looking at things is more in line with the way the probability mass function was defined earlier and is analogous to checking whether a specific colour of marble is over-represented in a draw (high proportion of $K$).
 >
 > The test does not discern between the direction (or causality) of the two aspects of the data we are considering (selection and occurrence of subgraph instances).

 The p-value ($X >= k$) thus gives the probability that we discover $k$ or more selected vertices as source vertices of $S$, under the null hypothesis that all vertices in the graph have the same probability of being a source vertex (_~ the source vertices are uniformly distributed_).
+If the p-value falls below our chosen significance level, we can reject the null hypothesis and can conclude that the selected vertices are enriched for the subgraph pattern $S$.

 ### Equivalence to Fisher's exact test